hashchange/marionette.handlebars/README.md

 - The loader must return the raw template HTML if successful, or `undefined` if it fails to fetch the template.

-  For security reasons, you cannot lazy-load compiled templates, ie executable Javascript code.
-If you want to go down that route, you must override the implementation of `Marionette.TemplateCache.prototype.loadTemplate()` which is provided by Marionette.Handlebars, and roll your own.
+  If you want to fetch and return compiled templates, you need to [enable it explicitly][lazy-load-compiled-templates].

 - Your loader **must not** be async.